typst/typst/tests/typ/headings.typ

 // Number of hashtags.
-//
-// warning: 5:1-5:8 section depth should not exceed 6

 # One
 ### Three
 ###### Six

+// Warning: 1:1-1:8 section depth should not exceed 6
 ####### Seven

 ---